List of Tokyo Ravens characters: Ayako Tohzuki

-The youngest of the Twelve Divine Generals, nicknamed "the Prodigy", she is a wanted criminal for researching and using forbidden magic.
-Suzuka comes to town searching for Natsume, so she can use her spiritual powers in the Taizan Fukun Ritual which Natsume has been researching, along with Yakou Tsuchimikado, to revive her brother.
-This leads Suzuka into conflict with the Onmyo Agency.
-Although she is a powerful onmouji, she is regarded as the weakest Divine General, as Reiji Kagami comments.
-She is the daughter of the deceased Divine General and the former leader of the Twin Horn Syndicate, Shidou Dairenji.
-In episode 3, it is revealed that Suzuka and her brother were subjected to deadly experiments by their father before and after their birth, which resulted in her being an excellent Onmyouji.
-Her brother later died from effects of the experiments; hence she came to Harutora's town to perform the Taizan Fukun Ritual and revive her dead brother.
-She was also guilty of actions which lead to Hokuto's death, however Harutora releases her from her guilt when he reveals that Hokuto was remotely controlled by its user.
-After that incident it is heavily implied that she has developed a crush on Harutora but fails to act or even accept these feeling hence knowing of Harutora's feelings for Natsume Tsuchimikado.
-Most of her magic was temporarily sealed by Onmyo Agency and she later enrolls in the Onmyo Academy as her punishment for the incident in the countryside.
+Ayako Tohzuki (東月 綾子, Tōzuki Ayako) is the youngest of the Twelve Student Council, nicknamed "the Ballerina", she used to be a ballet dancer for her graceful and elegant performance, but an accident crippled her and damaged the feeling in her legs, making her wheelchair-bound and unable to walk and dance.
+Ayako comes to town searching for Jun, so she can use her spiritual powers in the Vessel Transfer Ritual which Jun has been investigating, along with Akane, to heal her legs.
+This leads Ayako to become fully healed and into conflict with the Archangels in the Archangel's Flight.
+Although she is a powerful fighter, she is regarded as the weakest Student Council President, as Takuya Haruki comments.
+She is the reincarnation of Irene Adler (アイリーン・アドラー, Airīn Adorā) and has the ability Endless Waltz (Endoresu Warutsu), which allow her to spin at high speed.
+She is the daughter of the deceased ballet performer and the former leader of the Twelve Britain Warriors, Izuru Tohzuki.
+In episode 3, it is revealed that Ayako and her brother were subjected to deadly training by their father before and after their birth, which resulted in her being an excellent ballet dancer.
+Her brother later died from effects of the training; hence she came to Akane's town to perform the Vessel Transfer Ritual and revive her dead brother.
+She was also guilty of actions which lead to Tsubasa's death, however Akane releases her from her guilt when he reveals that Tsubasa was remotely controlled by its user.
+After that incident it is heavily implied that she has developed a crush on Tsubasa but fails to act or even accept these feeling hence knowing of Akane's feelings for Jun.
+Most of her magic was temporarily sealed by Twelve Student Council and she later enrolls in the Hikarigetsu High School as her reason to heal her legs and apologize for the incident in the countryside.